 Private Equity Salaries in Mexico

-If you work in private equity in Mexico for some time and don’t seem to grow much; your exit option can be investment banking.
+If you work in PE in Mexico for some time and don’t seem to grow much, your exit option can be investment banking.

-Investment banking in Mexico is pretty strong and there are many global banks who have opened their offices in Mexico City.
-As Mexico is one of the most untapped emerging markets in the world, investment banks have been taking advantage of the same.
+Investment banking in Mexico is pretty strong, and there are many global banks that have opened their offices in Mexico City.
+As it is one of the most untapped emerging markets in the world, investment banks have been taking advantage of the same.

 You can work in private equity for some time and then eventually work your way toward investment banking.
 You may need to do a couple of internships in investment bankingInternships In Investment BankingMany investment banks offer internships in investment banking, with durations ranging from 3 months to 2 years depending on the profile you choose as an intern.
 And if you complete your internship successfully, you will undoubtedly see yourself as an investment banker in the near future. along the way.

 There is a huge growth potential for private equity in Mexico.
 And many global private equity firms have already opened their offices to tap into the vast market.
 All you need to do is to stick to your jobs for a few years, and you would be able to experience exponential growthExponential GrowthExponential Growth refers to the increase due to compounding of the data over time and follows a curve representing an exponential function.
 Exponential growth formula: Final value = Initial value * (1 + Annual Growth Rate/No of Compounding ) No. of years * No. of compounding in your salary and size of deals you would be handling.